 Shamrock Jello Jigglers

 I love using Jello Jigglers for treats because they can be easily shaped into pretty much anything and kids love them!
-Follow the instructions on a box of Jello for Jigglers and pour into a deep cookie sheet or pan.
+Follow the instructions on a box of green Jello for Jigglers and pour into a deep cookie sheet or pan.
 When set, use a shamrock cookie cutter to cut out the shaped Jigglers (I spray my cookie cutter with Pam Cooking Spray first so it doesn’t stick to the Jello).

 Leprechaun and His Gold